 Many of ACDI's institutional members offer Masters degrees in different domains of climate and development.
 These can be taught coursework-based programmes (usually with a mini-dissertation) or Dissertation-only programmes.
 Below is the wide array of climate change based Masters courses offered at UCT

-The department of Environmental & Geographical Science currently offers an MPhil in Environment, Society and Sustainability, is an 18-month programme aimed at students with no prior experience in Environmental and Geographical Science.
-It aims to provide training in Environmental Management theory and practice.
+The department of Environmental and Geographical Science currently offers an MPhil in Environment, Society and Sustainability. .This 18-month programme is aimed at students with no prior experience in Environmental and Geographical Science, providing training in Environmental Management theory and practice.
 Students with an Honours degree in any discipline other than Environmental and Geographical Science may apply for entry into this programme.

-African Centre for Cities launches a new Masters in Southern Urbanism aimed at fostering the next generation of urban scholars from Africa rooted in Southern city perspectives.
-The MPhil curriculum combines course work (50%) and a minor dissertation (50%), a full-time load completed over a period of 18 months.
+African Centre for Cities hosts a Masters in Southern Urbanism aimed at fostering the next generation of urban scholars from Africa rooted in Southern city perspectives.
+The full-time, 18-month MPhil curriculum combines course work (50%) and a minor dissertation (50%).
 The language of instruction is English.
 In year one students complete the Masters coursework, which includes a compulsory City Research Studio, a choice of two of three interdisciplinary urban modules, and an urban-focused elective.